-Yes, under circumstances, for example if your down payment is less than 20% of the purchase price of your home or if your salary is not paid on a regular basis (p.
+if your down payment is less than 20% if your salary is not paid on a regular basis (p.
 25).

+Section 5.
 Now That You're a Homeowner

 Congratulations!
 You've purchased your first home!
 Your first home is an important milestone in your life.
 Being a homeowner offers many benefits including a place to plant some roots, a source of pride, a financial investment and the ability to make your own improvements and decorating choices such as the freedom to plant a garden or hang photos or build your dream kitchen.